Penal reactions

 Fine

-A fine can be used either as the sole punishment or in combination with imprisonment.
+A fine may be imposed either as the sole penalty or in combination with imprisonment.
 If the person is only sentenced to conditional imprisonment, the sentence does not have any immediate reaction for the convicted person.
-Therefore, a fine is sometimes used together with conditional imprisonment to give the convicted person a noticeable reaction.
+Therefore, a fine is sometimes used together with conditional imprisonment in order to ensure a tangible sanction.
+The amount of the fine should be set based on the severity of the criminal act.
+In addition, the convicted person’s financial circumstances should be taken into account.
+In cases of driving under the influence, a fine amounting to one and a half times the convicted person’s gross monthly income is normally imposed.

-Unconditional imprisonment sentence
+Unconditional imprisonment

-Conditional imprisonment sentence
+Conditional imprisonment

 A person sentenced to conditional imprisonment does not have to serve the sentence in prison, provided they meet certain conditions.
-The Penal Code §§ 35-37 shows the conditions the court can set to postpone the execution of the sentence and for the sentence to eventually be waived.
+The Penal Code §§ 35-37 set out the conditions the court may impose in order to suspend the execution of the sentence and for the sentence ultimately to be waived.
+The sentence is waived if the conditions are complied with.
+A mandatory condition is that the convicted person does not commit any new criminal offences during the probation period.
+The probation period is usually two years.

 Other conditions may include:

-• Staying at a specific place
+• Residing at a specified address

-• Completing education
+• Completing education or training

 • Abstaining from alcohol